codecluster-softwares/codecluster/rules/comments.md

 2. Write doc comments for all exported APIs.
 3. Skip detailed comments for obvious interface props.
 4. Document function params and return values.
+5. Use detailed bullet points for complex functions.

 ## Structure